 The nominee has detailed knowledge of the international finance sector and abundant knowledge concerning finance, in addition to a high level of knowledge on management due to involvement in the top management in a listed company representative of the semiconductor manufacturing equipment industry for many years.
-Furthermore, he conducts a wide range of audits of the businesses of the Company and the Group as a member of the Audit Committee, and contributes to the activities of the Audit Committee.
+Furthermore, he has conducted a wide range of audits of the businesses of the Company and the Group and contributed to the activities of the Audit Committee as a member of the Audit Committee.
+As a member of the Compensation Committee, he has made contributions based on such knowledge in the consideration of the Company's compensation system and discussion related to decisions on the compensation of Directors and Executive Officers.
 The Nomination Committee asked him to continue to be a nominee for Outside Director to reflect his broad knowledge and high level of perception in the supervision of management, particularly in the areas of "finance, accounting and capital policy," "auditing" and "corporate management and management strategy."

-■ Special interests in the Company, and the Company's subsidiaries, affiliates and major business partners
+Special interests in the Company, and the Company's subsidiaries, affiliates and major business partners

 There are no special interests between Masahiro Hashimoto and the Group.
 With regard to the standards of independence, the nominee meets the Company's standards of independence.
 Supplementary information on his independence is as follows.
-[Sale of cross-shareholdings]